roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "And how many state championships did that get you, huh?
 Cause Central won it twice when I was there, and I seem to remember us buttfucking you all on the field every year I was there."
 Carmen said.
 Oh yeah, it came out at some point that Carmen went to Central, my school's hated cross-town rival.
 So, we grew up not too far from each other.
 Small world, huh?

  "Well, I wouldn't go that far..."
 I began, "I mean, Central wasn't exactly, uh, literally sodomizing us on the field.
 And besides, that changed when I got there.
 I became the, uh, supreme 'buttfucker'."
-Report_Story #3